ccontrols/component-controls/integrations/storybook/README.md

 ### Limitations

 -   Initial version is only for `react` apps.
 More frameworks are on the roadmap.
--   Only handles the CSF and MDX stories format.
+-   Only handles the ESM(CSF) and MDX stories format.
 The storiesOf API is not supported and there are currently no plans to support it.

 # Getting Started